sdc-china/IDA-doc/_posts/2018-01-15-installlation-post-installation.md

    ![][service]

 ### Plug-in
-You need to install this plug-in to record the UI.By now we only support Chrome browser to record test case.
+You need to install Chrome plug-in to record the UI.

 1. Download the Chrome plug-in from Keter Home page.
 2. Open the Chrome browser and input the **chrome://extensions/**